ichux/elog/README.md

 2. run `pre-commit install` for you to be able to make use of *.pre-commit-config.yaml*

 # PR
-If you find anything that need to be taken care of, please submit a PR.
+If you find anything that needs to be taken care of, please submit a PR.